codelilei/bpnet/README.md

 # Build
-take windows for example, follow cmd commands below and run the vs project generated, where OpenCV_DIR points to the your own opencv installation path.
+take windows for example, follow cmd commands below and run the vs project generated, where OpenCV_DIR points to your own opencv installation path.

 ##
     cd %bpnet_root%